BetMGM Bonus Code GOALNEWSGET: Get $150 in Bonuses for Copa Libertadores | Goal.com US

 What can you use your BetMGM bonuses on today?

-The CONMEBOL Libertadores, sometimes referred to as the Copa Libertadores, is considered the top international club football competition in South America, often compared to the Champions League in Europe.
+The Copa Libertadores, is the top international club football competition in South America, the continent’s version of the Champions League in Europe.

-The tournament features 32 teams from the ten CONMEBOL member countries, divided into eight groups of four.
-Each team plays six matches, competing against each team in their group twice, once at home and once away.
+In Thursday’s key match in the CONMEBOL Copa Libertadores, Argentina’s Racing Club takes on Brazil’s Fortaleza in a battle to determine who will advance to the tournament’s Round of 16.

-The top two teams from each group advance to the Round of 16.
-The third-place teams from each group advance to a playoff round in the Copa Sudamericana.
+For Racing Club, the winner of the 2024 Copa Sudamericana, a draw or win means they’ve won the top slot in their Group E. They’ve got to feel confident, having beaten Fortaleza 3-0 in Brazil in their earlier group stage meeting,

 More info on BetMGM’s bonus offers*